Terracotta-OSS/jira-site/issues/CDV-22.md

 Had to modify the first lines in dso-env.bat

-Also modified the behavior for the tc-function call to tc\1set\1dso\1boot\1jar in both the batch and shell script so that it wont print the location of the DSO boot jar anymore when the DSO\1BOOT\1JAR variable is already set --- this allows the user to call the dso-env script several times and get the same results.
+Also modified the behavior for the tc-function call to tc\_set\_dso\_boot\_jar in both the batch and shell script so that it wont print the location of the DSO boot jar anymore when the DSO\_BOOT\_JAR variable is already set --- this allows the user to call the dso-env script several times and get the same results.

 </div>